Boston Bruins: Bruins' mascots

-Blades the Bruin is an anthropomorphic bear serves as the Bruins' team mascot.
+Blades the Bruin is an anthropomorphic bear who serves as the Bruins' team mascot.

 Team songs

 When Boston television station WSBK-TV began broadcasting Bruins games in 1967, The Ventures' instrumental rock version of the Nutcracker's overture, known as "Nutty", was selected as the opening piece of music for Bruins telecasts.

 On ice, "Paree", a 1920s hit tune written by Leo Robin and Jose Padilla, has been played as an organ instrumental for decades, typically as the players entered the arena just before the start of each period and, for many years, after each Bruins' goal.
 It was introduced by John Kiley, the organist for the Bruins from the 1950s through the 1980s.